jjlee/rescript-mode/README.md

 * Teach lsp-mode how to install rescript-vscode, or bundle it
 * Add spacemacs layer

+## Development

+To run the tests, install [Cask](https://github.com/cask/cask) and run this in the project root directory:

+    cask exec ert-runner

 ## Support

 Please do not report issues related to editor support with Emacs upstream to the